-In choosing between a Ruby Mae black cotton vest with jeans and a Plein Sud silver silk floral dress; I went for the floral number.
+In choosing between a Ruby Mae black T-shirt with jeans and a Plein Sud silver silk floral dress; I went for the floral number.
 The colours and the prints of the floral were very soft and subtle, in another word, it’s not overtly cheerful.
 ‘I’d wear it as a memorial dress today.’
 I thought.

 Manhattan is a great walking city.
 From where I was staying at that time – 38th Street East; between the first and the second Avenue – it’s only a short distance to walk to Central Park.
 As I walked through Fifth Avenue, it surprised me how empty it was!
 It seemed like it was only me as there were very few others walking around.
 There was hardly any car driving by… I had never seen Manhattan this dead, deserted and empty before!
 ‘The news said it!’
 I thought it.
 ‘It’s a ghost town here!’

 As I walked along, I gazed at all those American flags hanging in the shop windows – they were everywhere!!
 Suddenly, there was a guy walked pass me.
 He then turned back and smiled at me.
 He was a tall slim African American man.
 He soon walked away.
 Within few minutes, the same guy reappeared from behind.
 I realized that he must had walked around the block and came back to me…